At a glance

 - Access, modify, or destroy data that isn’t yours.

-- Disclose the issue publicly before we’ve shipped a fix or before 90 days have elapsed (whichever is sooner).
+- Disclose the issue publicly before we’ve released a fix or before 90 days have elapsed (whichever is sooner).

 If we have a confirmed incident affecting customer data: